New Award Winner for 2018!

 Piñata Publishing is an independent publishing company dedicated to entertaining, educating, and touching hearts through the magic of reading.

 2006/2008/2009 Georgia Author of the Year Pamela Bauer Mueller was raised in Oregon and graduated from Lewis & Clark College in Portland, Oregon.
 She worked as a flight attendant for Pan American Airlines before moving to Mexico City where she lived for eighteen years.
 Pamela is bicultural as well as bilingual.
 She has worked as a model, actress, and an English and Spanish language instructor during her years in Mexico.
 After returning to the United States, Pamela worked for twelve years as a U.S. Customs Inspector.

 After working six years in San Diego, California, she was selected to work a foreign assignment in Vancouver, British Columbia, Canada.
 Pamela took an early retirement from U.S. Customs to follow her husband Michael, who received an instructor position at the Federal Law Enforcement Training Center in Brunswick, Georgia.
 They reside on Jekyll Island, Georgia with their cats Sukey Spice and Morgan Maurice.
-Pamela completed The Kiska Trilogy, Hello, Goodbye, I Love You, Neptune's Honor, An Angry Drum Echoed, Aloha Crossing, Splendid Isolation and the newly Water To My Soul in Georgia.
+Pamela completed The Kiska Trilogy, Hello, Goodbye, I Love You, Neptune's Honor, An Angry Drum Echoed, Aloha Crossing, Splendid Isolation, Water To My Soul, Lady Unveiled and The Dancing Delilahs in Georgia.

 Copyright 1999-2008, Pamela Bauer Mueller/Piñata Publishing, All Rights Reserved.